stu-bell/singalong/README.md

 - empty lines at the top of the screen should be large height - what about replacing with a space?

 ## Later
+- don't show text on screen until next timestamp is only a few seconds away (so no text shown during instrumentals).
+Blank lines already move highlight off the current line.
+Multiple consecutive timestamps with blank lines display the next line, but also control when preview lines come on screen.
+  - This is confusing - preview lines should be shown all together, or none at all?
+Test by playing with timestamps with no lyrics in an lrc file.
+5x lines with no text but the same timestamp can give you the desired result.
+How does the user choose how far in advance preview lines should be shown if there's a long instrumental gap, if you bake this functionality in?
+Could build it so that user press next line to display the preview lines, if none are visible?
+  - to achieve this you'd need to calculate the time to the next line to add to the preview, and if greater than a threshold, set a timeout for when it should be added to preview
+  - if user presses next and no preview lines are visible, cancel the timeout and display the preview line

 - album cover.
 Column for album cover art.
 Column for time to display album in song, and duration (default to 2s?)
 - background gif on loop.
 Lyrics should have a fading border around them in case they overlap the background?
 - background gif.
 If lyrics are wide, they might overlay a background and not be clearly visible - put a translucent background over lyrics? _background.gif in the playlist folder?
 Should stay within the container, if resized - resizing is for aligning on a projector